UpparaMattamYamini/Telcolearn_Yamini/README.md

 # Telcolearn
-THis file is for what i have do daily
+THis file is for what i have do daily in the training